 - In addition to launching the CG Movie craze, the original Toy Story was also largely responsible for ending the "kid empowerment" movie trend of the early-mid '90s.
 After Home Alone, there was a glut of kids movies which either ripped off that movie (Mr. Nanny, Camp Nowhere, 3 Ninjas, etc.) or placed kids in absurdly powerful positions and situations (Cop and a Half, Richie Rich, Blank Check, Little Big League, Rookie of the Year, etc.).
 When Toy Story, which featured a perfectly normal kid doing perfectly normal things, became a much bigger success (both critically and commercially) than any of those movies, the "kid empowerment" style was gradually phased out.

 - On a similar note, the sister genre of the modern religious thriller is close to a dead horse.
-Attempts to get more than a niche audience (The Da Vinci Code) have had mixed success, and, like the religious epic, have been undermined by the political climate.
+Attempts to get more than a niche audience (The Da Vinci Code) have had mixed success, and like the religious epic, have been undermined by the political climate.
 The next attempt is a big-budget film based on the Left Behind series, to be released in 2014.
-In addition, Son of God seems to be attempting to revive the biblical epic, but with it's very obviously low budget production values and seemingly endless hype, it's looking very unlikely at this point.

 - xXx: State of the Union (according to Mathew "Film Brain" Buck in his Bad Movie Beatdown series) killed the early-mid '00s trend of fast, modern, teen-oriented action films centered on extreme sports (i.e. The Fast and the Furious, the original xXx, and their many copycats).
 While the Fast film series, which pioneered the trend, is still going strong today, later installments have focused more on straightforward action and car chases as opposed to the earlier, more extreme sports-centered installments.